SadS4ndWiCh/backend-cloud-api/README.md

 # 🥿 backend-cloud-api

-An API that serves as an simple cloud backup system.
+An API that serves as a simple cloud backup system.

 ## 🧵 Features